A remark on the existence of equivariant functions

 \section{Abstract}

-Let $\Gamma$ be an arbitrary Fuchsian group as a discrete subgroup of $\SL_2(\RR)$.
-In this note, we prove the existence of $\rho$-equivariant functions for any two-dimensional representation $\rho$ of $\Gamma$ with the condition that $\rho(-I_2)\in \CC^\times I_2$ if $\Gamma$ contains $-I_2$, where $I_2$ is the two-by-two unit matrix.
-This assertion was first stated by Saber and Sebbar in 2020, and this note fills a gap of their statement by proving the assertion for a certain class of Fuchsian groups such as conjugates of subgroups of $\SL_2(\ZZ)$.
+Let $\Gamma$ be a Fuchsian group in $\SL_2(\RR)$.
+In this note, we discuss the existence of $\rho$-equivariant functions for a two-dimensional representation $\rho$ of $\Gamma$.
+This assertion was first stated by Saber and Sebbar in 2020, and this note partially fills a gap of their statement by proving the assertion for a certain class of Fuchsian groups such as conjugates of subgroups of $\SL_2(\ZZ)$.